Weak and semi normalization in real algebraic geometry: Preliminaries on real algebraic varieties

 \subsection{Normalization and central locus}

-Let $A$ be an integral domain with fraction field denoted by $K$.
-An element $b\in K$ is integral over $A$ if $b$ is the root of a monic polynomial with coefficients in $A$.
+Let $A\to B$ be an extension of rings.
+An element $b\in B$ is integral over $A$ if $b$ is the root of a monic polynomial with coefficients in $A$.
 By \cite[Prop.
 5.1]{AM}, $b$ is integral over $A$ if and only if $A[b]$ is a finite $A$-module.
-This equivalence allows to prove that $\overline{A}=\{b\in K|\,b\, {\rm is\, integral\, over}\,A\}$ is a ring called the integral closure of $A$ (in $K$).
-The ring $A$ is called integrally closed if $A=\overline{A}$.
-If $A$ is Noetherian then $\overline{A}$ is a finite $A$-module \cite[Lem.
-1 Sec.
-33]{Ma}.
-In particular, if $A$ is the ring of polynomial functions on an irreducible algebraic set $X$ over a field $k$ then $\overline{A}$ is a finitely generated $k$-algebra and so $\overline{A}$ is the ring of polynomial functions of an irreducible algebraic set, denoted by $X'$, called the normalization of $X$.
+This equivalence allows to prove that $A_B'=\{b\in B|\,b\, {\rm is\, integral\, over}\,A\}$ is a ring called the integral closure of $A$ in $B$.
+The extension $A\to B$ is said to be integral if $A_B'=B$.
+In case $A$ is reduced with a finite number of minimal prime ideals and $B$ is the total ring of fractions $K$ of $A$ (see below), the ring $A_K'$ is denoted by $A'$ and is simply called the integral closure of $A$.
+The ring $A$ is called integrally closed (in $B$) if $A=A'$ ($A=A_B'$).
+If $A$ is the ring of polynomial functions on an algebraic set $X$ over a field $k$ then $A'$ is a finite $A$-module \cite[Sec.
+33, after Lemma 2]{Ma}.
+In this situation then $A'$ is a finitely generated $k$-algebra and so $A'$ is the ring of polynomial functions of an algebraic set, denoted by $X'$, called the normalization of $X$.
 We recall that a map $X\rightarrow Y$ between two algebraic sets over a field $k$ is said finite if the ring morphism $\Pol(Y)\rightarrow \Pol(X)$ makes $\Pol(X)$ a finitely generated $\Pol(Y)$-module.
-The inclusion $A\subset \overline{A}$ induces a finite map which we denote by $\pi':X'\rightarrow X$, called the normalization map, which is a birational equivalence.
-We say that an irreducible algebraic variety $X$ over a field $k$ is normal if its ring of polynomial functions is integrally closed.
+The inclusion $\Pol(X)\subset \Pol(X')$ induces a finite map which we denote by $\pi':X'\rightarrow X$, called the normalization map, which is a birational equivalence.
+We say that an algebraic variety $X$ over a field $k$ is normal if its ring of polynomial functions is integrally closed.

+Let us give a property which we will need to deal with the normalization of a non irreducible algebraic variety.
+Namely, one has to deal with coordinate rings which are not necessarily domains but only reduced rings.